oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

   ![](images/Compare_and_Drift_Demo_Image_3.png " ")

-5. A complete copy of Database Instance template with unique name is created with all configuration items enabled, by **Search** with name **ECM003_Drift_Demo** created, by  default Highlight this new template and click Edit.
+5. A complete copy of Database Instance template with unique name is created with all configuration items enabled, by **Search** with name **ECM003_Drift_Demo** created.

   ![](images/Compare_and_Drift_Demo_Image_4.png " ")

+   Highlight this new template and click Edit.

   ![](images/Compare_and_Drift_Demo_Image_5.png " ")